-- ❖ The server brings the Roman Missal to the Bishop for the Rite of Blessing and Sprinkling of Holy Water (if done, see pg.
-3 for guidelines).
+- ❖ If there is a Sprinkling Rite: The server brings the Roman Missal to the Bishop for the Rite of Blessing and Sprinkling of Holy Water (if done, see pg.
+17 for guidelines).
 The Bishop will walk through the church with the deacon of the Mass, who will hold the bowl of blessed water and sprinkle the people.
-It is optional to place the sprinkling after the Renewal of Baptismal Promises.
-Please inform the Bishop if this will be the case. - ❖ Bring the Roman Missal after he sprinkles the people there is a concluding prayer. - ❖ If the Penitential Rite is used and a Deacon is present, the Deacon will offer each invocation. - ❖ Following the Gloria (if required), the server brings the Roman Missal for the Opening Collect.
-It should be opened to the correct page.
+Bring the Bishop's Presider's binder after he sprinkles the people there is a concluding prayer. - ❖ If the Penitential Rite is used and a Deacon is present, the Deacon will offer each invocation. - ❖ Following the Gloria (if required), the server brings the Roman Missal for the Opening Collect.
+It should be opened to the correct page. - ❖ Bring the miter to the Bishop at the conclusion of the Collect.